Canadian agency asks federal court to declare Facebook contravened privacy law

 The application also asked for an order requiring Facebook to “implement effective, specific and easily accessible measures to obtain, and ensure it maintains, meaningful consent from all users,” according to an announcement of the legal filing issued by the Office of the Privacy Commissioner of Canada (OPC).

+The lawsuit follows a joint investigation, released in April last year, between the OPC and the Office of the Information and Privacy Commissioner for British Columbia, which found that Facebook failed to obtain “valid and meaningful consent” from users relating to disclosure of personal information to third-party applications.

+Canada joins the ranks of other countries who have sued or investigated the social media giant, including Belgium, Germany, Ireland, Brazil and various states and government agencies in the United States.

-Reporting by Moira Warburton in Toronto
+Reporting by Moira Warburton in Toronto; Editing by Cynthia Osterman